herbat73/LiferayInstallUbuntu/liferey_installation_ubuntu/chapter4.md

 `workers.tomcat_home=/home/myusername/liferay-ce-portal-7.0-ga3/tomcat-8.0.32`

-Ajust the value to your particular username and installation folder.
+Adjust the value to your particular username and installation folder.

+Save the file.

 ## Step 2 - Create reverse proxy